vijay4145/TernaWeb/README.md

 ```bash
   npm run start
 ```
-same process for frontend remember to add evnironment variable
+same process for frontend remember to add environment variables in .env folder for frontend and server.